OSGeo/OSGeoLive-doc/doc/quickstart/mapwindow_quickstart.rst

 tiles will be exported to that file.
 The resolution of the map is equivalent to the resolution of your computer screen.
 This being the case, the exported maps are ok for use in PowerPoint but not for printing.
-Even though the map may look ok in Microsoft Word when its up on your screen, the image quality on paper will be poor.
+Even though the map may look ok in Microsoft Word when it's up on your screen, the image quality on paper will be poor.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 3.5.2 Preparing a publication-quality map